flohil/wdio-workflo/docs/group.md

 #### Overview

-The `eventually` API of the `PageElementMap` class checks if some or all of the `PageElement` instances managed by a `PageElementMap` eventually reach an expected state within a specific timeout.
-It consists of state check functions only that return `true` if all `PageElement` instances for which the state check function was executed eventually reached the expected state within specified the timeout.
+The `eventually` API of the `PageElementGroup` class checks if some or all of the `PageNode` instances managed by a `PageElementGroup` eventually reach an expected state within a specific timeout.
+It consists of state check functions only that return `true` if all `PageNode` instances for which the state check function was executed eventually reached the expected state within the specified timeout.
 Otherwise, `false` will be returned.

-If you use a [filter mask](#filter-masks), the `eventually` API only checks the state of `PageElement` instances which are included by the filter mask.
-Otherwise, the `eventually` API checks the state of all managed `PageElement` instances.
+If you use a [filter mask](#filter-masks), the `eventually` API only checks the state of `PageElement` leaf nodes which are included by the group's filter mask.
+Otherwise, the `eventually` API checks the state of all managed `PageElement` leaf nodes of the group.

 #### Timeout

-Like for the `wait` API, for the `eventually` API too the `timeout` within which the expected states of the `PageElement` instances must be reached applies to each `PageElement` instance individually.
+Like for the `wait` API, for the `eventually` API too the `timeout` within which the expected states of the `PageElement` leaf nodes must be reached applies to each `PageElement` leaf node individually.

 For more information on how to configure the `timeout` and `interval` of state check functions defined on the `eventually` API of a page node class,